-☑ Show if tempo is out of range Use this to show/hide RealTracks that are out of compatible tempo range.
+✓ Show if tempo is out of range

+Use this to show/hide RealTracks that are out of compatible tempo range.

-Update (Show All) A filter is available.
-Type a filter text, (e.g., bass) and press [Update] and you will then see the list filtered to show only RealTracks that have the word bass somewhere in the title, memo, genre, etc. Multiple search terms work with the RealTracks picker.
+A filter is available.
+Type a filter text, (e.g., bass) and press [Update] and you will then see the list filtered to show only RealTracks that have the word bass somewhere in the title, memo, genre, etc.

+The [#] button allows you to quickly filter the list by many elements including type (soloist/background/chording), feel (even/swing, 8th/16th), time signature, artists, etc. Pressing [Show All] will cancel the filter, and show all RealTracks again.
+Multiple search terms work with the RealTracks picker.
 If you separate terms with a space, each term is searched for separately.
 So, a search for "Country Guitar Ev 120" will find any Country Guitar styles with an Even feel that would work with a tempo of close to 120.
 Adding a search term that has a number will filter for RealTracks that match the tempo or within a compatible range.
 Pressing [Show All] will cancel the filter and show all RealTracks again.